Great Places to Visit at Rutgers

 Courtesy of Steve Pikiell

-Whether it’s “William the Silent” on Voorhees Mall, the Scarlet Knight raising his sword in victory atop his steed outside SHI Stadium, or the giant “Block R” on Livingston campus in front of the Athletic Performance Center, public sculptures make for plenty of great photo ops on campus.
+Whether it’s “William the Silent” on Voorhees Mall, the Scarlet Knight raising his sword in victory atop his steed outside SHI Stadium, or the giant “Block R” on Livingston campus in front of the Athletic Performance Center, take an art walk and check out all the public sculptures that make for plenty of great photo ops on campus.
 Special thanks to men's basketball head coach Steve Pikiell for showing us how it's done.

 Learn About Rutgers History